Fixing Wall Connections

 To restore the Main Layer

-3. In the Wall Type Definitions dialog, use the Move Up and Move Down buttons to rearrange your wall layers into the appropriate category.
+3. In the Wall Type Definitions dialog, use the Move Up and Move Down buttons to rearrange your wall layers into the appropriate category, and click OK.

 Recall that typically the Main Layer should be the Framing/Structural layer(s), often the thickest layer in your wall type.